-- Reviewed, discussed and recommended for approval of the Board of Directors the filing of the Company's Corporate Governance Guidelines for Listed Companies Disclosure Template with the PSE, in compliance with the requirement of the said regulatory agency; - Reviewed, discussed and recommended for approval of the Directors Board of the amendments to the Company's Amended Manual on Corporate Governance in order to align the provisions thereof with the SEC prevailing Memorandum Circulars affecting the duties of the Compliance Officer, Corporate Secretary and Directors, requirement relating to Director's attendance in Board Meetings and to comply with SEC Memorandum Circular No. 9, Series of 2014, pertains which to the Amendments to the Revised Code of Corporate Governance; and - Reviewed the adequacy, effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom.
+reports required to be submitted to regulatory agencies in

+to regulatory agencies in

+connection with such consolidated

+financial statements, to ensure

+that the information contained in

+such statements and reports

+presents a true and balanced

+assessment of the Company's

+position and condition and that

+such statements and reports

+comply with the regulatory

+requirements of the Securities and

+Exchange Commission (SEC) and

+the Philippine Stock Exchange, Inc.

+(PSE);

+Reviewed, discussed and

+recommended for approval of the

+Board of Directors the filing of the

+Company's Corporate Governance

+Guidelines for Listed Companies

+Disclosure Template with the PSE,

+in compliance with the

+requirement of the said regulatory

+agency;

+5 //

+Reviewed, discussed and

+recommended for approval of the

+Board of Directors the

+amendments to the Company's

+Amended Manual on Corporate

+Governance in order to align the

+provisions thereof with the

+prevailing SEC Memorandum

+Circulars affecting the duties of

+the Compliance Officer, Corporate

+Secretary and Directors,

+requirement relating to Director's

+attendance in Board Meetings and

+to comply with SEC Memorandum

+Circular No. 9, Series of 2014,

+which pertains to the

+Amendments to the Revised Code

+of Corporate Governance; and

+• Reviewed the adequacy,

+effectiveness and sufficiency of

+the Company's financial and

+internal controls, risk

+,

+management systems, and control

+and governance processes, and

+ensured that, where applicable,

+necessary measures are taken to address any concern or issue